Featuring an audience that is growing by leaps and bounds.

 These are the people that storm the stage and take the microphone away from Bernie.

-Well, no, they won't with Ray, but will ESPN, you know, ESPN's scared to death if anybody's not PC.
+You know, ESPN's scared to death if anybody's not PC.

-They'll say we don't do politics at ESPN.
+They'll say, we don't do politics at ESPN.

 There aren't too many people who could say what Ray Lewis said.

-Well, I don't know, Mr. Schnerdle.
+Well, I don't know, Mr. Snurtle East.

-I look it, I don't know that they're going to get any.
+Look, I don't know that they're going to get any.

-But it's it's not very many people anywhere, no matter their race, that say anything like this about Black Lives Matter.
+But it's not very many people anywhere, no matter their race, that say anything like this about Black Lives Matter.

-My only point is here's George Soros, one of the wealthiest men in the world, a banker.
+My only point is, here's George Soros, one of the wealthiest men in the world, a banker.

-Everything else he does, he's a banker, and he's underwriting the NAALCP.
+Everything else he does, he's a banker, and he's underwriting the NAA LCP.

 All of these banks prop up the Democrat Party, and here's Bernie.

-He's gonna break them up.
+He's going to break them up.

 You want to review that very briefly?